nilium/ruby-snowdata/README.md

 -----

 Snow-Data is a simple gem for dealing with memory and defining structs in a C-like way.
-Incidentally, it's also hideously unsafe, so everything is tainted by default.
-You'll thank me for this later, even if almost every operation does bounds-checking where possible to ensure you're not being a horrible person.
+It's also hideously unsafe, so everything is tainted by default.

-For more information on usage, see the rdoc documentation for Snow::Memory and Snow::CStruct, as it explains the important things.
-Like CStructs.
-And how to talk to people.
-Ok, it can't help you with that.
+For more information on usage, see the rdoc documentation for Snow::Memory and Snow::CStruct, as it should explain most of the important things.

-_ALLONS-Y!_

 Example
 -------

-For those wanting a quick-ish example of using snow-data, I'll include one here showing you how you might define a few structs, including a Vec3, Vec2, Color, and Vertex and working with those.
+For those wanting a quick-ish example of using snow-data, the following example shows how to define a few structs.
+These are a Vec3, Vec2, Color, and Vertex, which may be common in game code.

-Bear in mind that, down the road, it will also be possible to assign snow-math types to these as well (provided they use the same underlying types), though I wouldn't use this for defining data types for anything other than transit to another API that expects its data in a format like this.

-How you use it, ultimately, is really up to you.
+In practice, this tends not to be highly useful except for interacting with some APIs over FFI, such as OpenGL.
+That said, if it happens to be useful, all the better.

     #!/usr/bin/env ruby -w